By David Brunnstrom and Paul Taylor

-France, which launched the air campaign with Britain and the United States on Saturday, says NATO should play a technical role by providing its command structure for the operation, while an ad hoc steering group of coalition members, including the Arab League, exercises political control.
+France, which launched the air campaign with Britain and the United States on Saturday, says NATO should provide its command structure while an ad hoc steering group of coalition members, including the Arab League, exercises political control.

-It has argued that having NATO in charge would erode Arab support because U.S. unpopularity in the Arab world.
+Paris has argued that having NATO in full charge would erode Arab support because of U.S. unpopularity in the Arab world.

 TURKEY TAKES AIM AT FRANCE

-Turkish Prime Minister Tayyip Erdogan took a swipe at France on Thursday, saying that the same people who were reluctant to let Turkey into the European Union now spoke in terms of "crusades" in Libya, a reference to a loose comment by Sarkozy's interior minister.
+Turkish Prime Minister Tayyip Erdogan took a swipe at France on Thursday, saying the same people who were reluctant to let Turkey into the European Union now spoke in terms of "crusades" in Libya, referring to a loose comment by Sarkozy's interior minister.

 "I wish that those who only see oil, gold mines and underground treasures when they look in that direction, would see the region through glasses of conscience from now on," Erdogan told a conference in Istanbul.

-Britain's Cameron sought to assuage concerns about Western motives by saying the coalition should not stray beyond the U.N. resolution by targeting Muammar Gaddafi.
+British Prime Minister David Cameron sought to assuage concerns about Western motives by saying the coalition should not stray beyond the U.N. resolution by targeting Gaddafi.

 "It is very important we don't go beyond that in any way," he said when asked if the Libyan leader was a legitimate target.